Reviewed by Karen S. DeLoss, O.D.

 - Do not share your lenses with someone else

-- Do not use fashion lenses (non-prescription color lenses) unless they are fitted by an optometrist or an ophthalmologist
+- Do not use fashion lenses (non-prescription color lenses) unless they are fitted by an optometrist

 - Do not purchase bootleg lenses